CYCNO/wodo/readme.md

 </div>
 <hr/>

+Instead of creating `todo.txt` in your project folder just `wodo branch add ProjectName`.
 A Simple yet Powerful Tool to manage your todos and organise it for different use cases through branches, Built in rust for fast performance

 ```